 To date, the question of exactly who may bring a “zone of interests” claim, and under what circumstances, remains unresolved.
 For example, although Thompson involved retaliation under Title VII of the Civil Rights Act of 1964, a recently filed lawsuit seeks to expand the “zone of interests” analysis to claims brought under the Family and Medical Leave Act (“FMLA”).
 Also, the close colleague who filed the suit is not related to the other employee by marriage or otherwise, which begs the question: when is a work relationship significant enough to warrant protection from retaliation by association?

 If you believe you are a victim of retaliation by association, know your rights.
-The employment attorneys at The Spitz Law Firm, will continue to follow this developing area of the law and remain up-to-date on any changes that might affect our clients.
+The employment attorneys at Spitz, The Employee’s Law Firm, will continue to follow this developing area of the law and remain up-to-date on any changes that might affect our clients.